Updated: a day ago

 1 large bunch red radishes several very thin slices of yellow tomato sprigs fresh basil

-Garnish Ingredients – Version 2 2 slices sourdough bread, crusts removed (skip for clean eating) 1 T. melted butter 3 oz.
+Garnish Ingredients – Version 2 (Skip for Keto) 2 slices sourdough bread, crusts removed 1 T. melted butter 3 oz.
 Brie cheese, crust removed, cut into thin slices

 Preheat oven to 300 degrees